Real adjoint orbits of special linear groups: Introduction

 \section{Introduction}

-A group element that is conjugate to its inverse has been known as a \emph{real} element in the group.
+A group element that is conjugate to its inverse is known as a \emph{real} element in the group.
 Such an element is also known as a \emph{reversible} element.
-The notion is closely related to the `strongly reversible' or `strongly real' elements in a group, which are product of two involutions in the group.
+The notion is closely related to the `strongly reversible' or `strongly real' elements in a group, which are product of two involutions (i.e., elements of order at most two) in the group.
 The real elements or the real conjugacy classes in a group have seen many investigations in the literature from different perspectives.
-The terminology `reversible' has been motivated by dynamical (or geometric) considerations, whence the terminology `real' has been motivated by a classical theorem of Frobenius and Schur that states that the number of real irreducible characters of a finite group $ G $ is equal to the number of reversible conjugacy classes of $ G $.
+The terminology `reversible' has been motivated by dynamical (or geometric) considerations, whereas the terminology `real' has been motivated by a classical theorem of Frobenius and Schur that states that the number of real irreducible characters of a finite group $ G $ is equal to the number of reversible conjugacy classes of $ G $.
 The latter viewpoint is of importance in representation theory.
 Despite many works, complete classifications of real and strongly real elements are known only for a very few families of Lie groups.
-Mostly the equivalence between real and strongly real classes has been understood for certain groups, e.g., \cite{ST}, \cite{W}.
+Mostly, the equivalence between real and strongly real classes has been understood for certain groups, e.g., \cite{W, ST}.
 A complete classification of such elements is known only for a very few families.
 We refer to the monograph \cite{FS} for a survey.
-Recently, the unipotent real classes in linear Lie groups have been classified in \cite{GM}.